 The other Jag was a ’65/’66 sunburst Fender Jaguar.
 The neck also had pearl inlays but no binding, making it (probably) slighter older than the other guitar.
 1965 and 1966 was a transitional year for Fender after being bought by CBS.
 Many features like the logo and other cosmetics were used interchangeably on Fender guitars and basses, so it’s possible to get weird combinations like the newer logo on an older neck, the newly introduced neck binding on an older body, etc, etc. The sunburst one also had the same mods done to it as the surf green Jag, albeit the neck pickup was never changed to a Hot Rails (at least to my knowledge).
 I haven’t seen any clear pictures of this guitar so no idea if it also had the custom 5-way pickup selector plate (edit: it appears it didn’t after watching some live footage from San Francisco 1995).
 This Jaguar doesn’t appear to have went to the band after ’96, so I guess/hope Ronald still has it somewhere?!

-Other guitars Jones used were a black Fender Stratocaster (with white pickguard), used for the very first shows with the Lips in 1992, a red Supro guitar from the 60s, seen in the ‘Be My Head’ and alternate ‘Turn It On’ music video (edit: used live at KC Lollapalooza ’94), a white/blonde Fender Telecaster, seen in various music videos (edit: the Tele was also used live at Roskilde 1996), a blue ‘Rickenbacker’ copy 12 string, seen in the ‘She Don’t Use Jelly’ video.
+Other guitars Jones used were a black Fender Stratocaster (with white pickguard), used for the very first shows with the Lips in 1992.
+A Yamaha SG-60T (which previously thought was a Supro guitar from the 60s) seen in the ‘Be My Head’ and alternate ‘Turn It On’ music video and also used live on many occasions such as at KC Lollapalooza ’94 and on Jon Stewart), a white/blonde Fender Telecaster, seen in various music videos (edit: the Tele was also used live at Roskilde 1996), a blue ‘Rickenbacker’ copy 12 string, seen in the ‘She Don’t Use Jelly’ video.
 Besides the Strat, Supro and Tele, there were various guitars seen in mostly music videos and likely belonged to the band.
 Other examples are a 60s sunburst Fender Coronado and a Harmony Rocket H54/1 (Wayne’s guitar).
 Some would have been used for recording, but I haven’t found much footage or info on these particular guitars.

 The tribute guitar is built according to some of the specs of Ronald’s original Jaguars, diverging only ‘slightly’.
 It’s a tribute remember, not a replica!
 I want to build a replica someday though, be patient, maybe in a couple of years or so…